TharaniDJ/ballerina-library/updated_8510.md

 ---

 ## Non Goals
-- Additinal authorization required and client wise openapi specs providing Dayforce like websites will be ignored.
+- S/4HANA like highly differentiated connector structures will be excluded from the automation.
-- S for Hana like highly differntiated connector structures will be excluded from the automation.
+- Platforms like Dayforce that provide client-wise or gated OpenAPI specs will not be handled by the automated system.

 ---